Advanced search

 Talk to your doctor, pharmacist or nurse before treatment with Oxycodone injection if you:

-• have myxoedema (a thyroid disorder with dryness, coldness and swelling (‘puffiness’) of the skin affecting the face and limbs
+• have myxoedema (a thyroid disorder associated with dryness, coldness and swelling or puffiness of the skin affecting the face and limbs)

-• have a head injury, severe headache or feel sick as this may indicate that the pressure in your skull is increased
+• know you are suffering from a brain injury or tumour, or you have a head injury, severe headache or feel sick, as this may indicate that the pressure in your skull is increased

 • have low blood pressure (hypotension)

-• have low blood volume (hypovolaemia); this can happen with severe external or internal bleeding, severe burns, excessive sweating, severe diarrhoea or vomiting
+• have low blood volume (hypovolaemia).
+This can occur due to severe external or internal bleeding, severe burns, excessive sweating, severe diarrhoea or vomiting

-• have a mental disorder as a result of an infection (toxic psychosis)
+• have a mental disorder following use of certain medicines (toxic psychosis)

 • have inflammation of the pancreas (which causes severe pain in the abdomen and back)